Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

-If your baby poo smells fishy.
+If your child’s stool also smells like fish.
 Then I can understand your situation very well.
 So, in this article, I shared the causes and treatments for fishy-smelling poop in baby’s that my child’s pediatrician told me and what I found out.

 Because let’s be honest, as moms, we get up close and personal with enough dirty diapers to become poop experts!
 So if your baby’s poop smells like fish, don’t fret.
 Here’s my guide to deciphering what’s normal and what’s not when it comes to your little one’s smelly poop.